-The Fair Labor Standards Act requires that employers classify their employees as exempt or nonexempt.
+If you are wondering what the difference is between exempt vs. non-exempt, the following information should clarify that for you.
+The Fair Labor Standards Act (FLSA) requires that employers classify their employees as exempt or non-exempt.
 Such classification will depend on the job duties and salary of the employee.
-Under the FLSA, nonexempt employees are entitled to receive overtime pay when they work more than 40 hours in a work week.
+Under the FLSA, non-exempt employees are entitled to receive overtime pay when they work more than 40 hours in a work week.
 Overtime pay is defined as one-and-a-half times the regular rate of pay.

 White-collar positions are the most common types of exemptions under the FLSA overtime rules.
 Professional, administrative, and executive employees are usually exempted.
 Outside sales employees and computer professionals are also exempted.
 Exempt employees do not enjoy any protections under FLSA.

 To be considered an exempt employee an individual needs to meet these requirements:

 - The individual must receive at least $23,600 in pay every year.
 This translates to $455 per week.